When Time Out Does and Doesn't Work

 Why Time Out Can Be Ineffective

 - When the child does not understand why they are in time out.
-If the child does not know what behavior caused him to be in the time out area, he is likely to repeat the behavior.
-It takes time, but it is important to ask the child to explain what he did wrong and why it is not acceptable.
-If children do not understand what behavior caused them to be in time out, they are very likely to repeat the behavior.
+If the child does not know what behavior lead to the time out, then he or she is likely to repeat the behavior.
+It takes time, but it is important to ask the child to explain the error and why it is not acceptable.
+If children do not understand what behavior caused them to be in time out, they are likely to repeat the behavior.

 - When it is not viewed as a negative consequence.
 Some children do not view time out as a negative consequence.
 Therefore, it will not be effective in stopping the behavior.
 You may want to first try altering the location or the amount of time.
 Otherwise, you may need to choose something that you know the child will definitely view as a negative consequence.

 - When it is the only way to get attention.
 Children will opt for negative attention before they will settle for a lack of attention.
-In some cases, simply spending more time with your child can eliminate inappropriate behavior.
+In some cases, simply spending more time with your child can reduce the need for inappropriate behavior.

 Situations to be Aware of

 Disciplining Your Child.
-Ameican Academy of Pediatrics Healthy Children website.
+Healthy Children—American Academy of Pediatrics website.
 Available at: http://www.healthychildren.org/English/family-life/family-dynamics/communication-discipline/Pages/Disciplining-Your-Child.aspx.
-Updated March 5, 2012.
-Accessed November 26, 2012.
+Updated October 10, 2014.
+Accessed November 4, 2014.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.